Iva Dobrosavljevic

 How to Build an SEO Strategy for AI Startups (From Zero to Pipeline)

-You've built something people want, and your early users confirm it every week.
+You have built something people want, and your early users confirm it every week.
 But when a potential customer searches for the problem you solve, your company is nowhere to be found.
 Not on Google, not in ChatGPT, not on Perplexity.

 Create a comprehensive pillar page on your core topic, then build supporting articles that cover every subtopic, use case, and comparison angle.
 Link them together internally.
-This signals to both Google and AI models that you have depth and breadth on the subject, which builds topical authority faster than publishing random articles on whatever's trending that week.
+This signals to both Google and AI models that you have depth and breadth on the subject, which builds topical authority faster than publishing random articles on whatever is trending that week.

 Publish original benchmarks from your product data.
 Attach real humans (founders, engineers, domain experts) to your content with full author bios and linked profiles.
 Make your content the primary source for your category, and AI systems will treat you as one.

-Publishing content on your blog and hoping Google finds it isn't a strategy.
+Publishing content on your blog and hoping Google finds it is not a strategy.
 The AI startups building real organic presence in 2026 are distributing across platforms where their buyers already spend time.
 That means Reddit threads where developers discuss tools in your category, LinkedIn posts from your founders that link back to core content, Hacker News submissions, and guest contributions on industry publications.

 Treat distribution as a system, not a one-off launch effort.
 Publish, distribute, engage, repeat.
 The teams that stay consistent compound faster than the ones that publish a burst of content and go quiet for three months.

-SEO for AI startups isn't a quick win.
+SEO for AI startups is not a quick win.
 The first three months are about laying the foundation: keyword mapping, content architecture, technical setup, and establishing presence across the platforms that matter.
 Months four through six are when compound effects start showing as content ranks, AI systems cite your work, and the organic pipeline becomes measurable.

 The startups that invest in this early build a distribution asset that paid channels can never replicate.
 Every page you publish, every cluster you build, and every mention you earn keeps working while you sleep.
 Start now, build consistently, and the pipeline follows.

-You've built something people want, and your early users confirm it every week.
+You have built something people want, and your early users confirm it every week.
 But when a potential customer searches for the problem you solve, your company is nowhere to be found.
 Not on Google, not in ChatGPT, not on Perplexity.

 Create a comprehensive pillar page on your core topic, then build supporting articles that cover every subtopic, use case, and comparison angle.
 Link them together internally.
-This signals to both Google and AI models that you have depth and breadth on the subject, which builds topical authority faster than publishing random articles on whatever's trending that week.
+This signals to both Google and AI models that you have depth and breadth on the subject, which builds topical authority faster than publishing random articles on whatever is trending that week.

 Publish original benchmarks from your product data.
 Attach real humans (founders, engineers, domain experts) to your content with full author bios and linked profiles.
 Make your content the primary source for your category, and AI systems will treat you as one.

-Publishing content on your blog and hoping Google finds it isn't a strategy.
+Publishing content on your blog and hoping Google finds it is not a strategy.
 The AI startups building real organic presence in 2026 are distributing across platforms where their buyers already spend time.
 That means Reddit threads where developers discuss tools in your category, LinkedIn posts from your founders that link back to core content, Hacker News submissions, and guest contributions on industry publications.

 Treat distribution as a system, not a one-off launch effort.
 Publish, distribute, engage, repeat.
 The teams that stay consistent compound faster than the ones that publish a burst of content and go quiet for three months.

-SEO for AI startups isn't a quick win.
+SEO for AI startups is not a quick win.
 The first three months are about laying the foundation: keyword mapping, content architecture, technical setup, and establishing presence across the platforms that matter.
 Months four through six are when compound effects start showing as content ranks, AI systems cite your work, and the organic pipeline becomes measurable.

 The startups that invest in this early build a distribution asset that paid channels can never replicate.
 Every page you publish, every cluster you build, and every mention you earn keeps working while you sleep.
 Start now, build consistently, and the pipeline follows.